Property Maintenance and RepairsJun 07, 2022

-How are after-hours maintenance requests and emergencies handled and who handles them?
+How are after-hours maintenance requests and emergencies handled, and who handles them?

 What system do they have in place to practice preventative maintenance?

-Do they have their own maintenance crew?
+Do they have a maintenance crew?

 Maintenance crews should be covered by workers' compensation, licensed, bonded, insured, and available 24/7/365.